 Designing quality change experiences

 Successfully achieving business outcomes through change requires good people change experiences.
-A good employee change experience means that he/she is more likely to be engaged and more able to deliver a great customer experience.
-How does one go about designing and...
+A positive employee change experience means that he/she is more likely to be engaged and more able to deliver a great customer experience.
+How does one go about designing...

 How to drive change positively